adamsilver/fdpb/09-an-expense-form.md

 </form>
 ```

-The id, for and name attributes have a perculiar format.
+The `id`, `for` and `name` attributes have a particular format.
 This is because we're sending the server multiple expense items for processing.
-Many server side frameworks like Ruby on Rails and Express look for names like this in the request payload and convert this nicely into an array of items.
+Many server side frameworks such as Ruby on Rails and Express look for names like this in the request payload and convert this nicely into an array of items.

-What's crucial is that when we clone, we need the index to increase from 0 to 1 and so forth.
-To make this easy to parse in Javascript, we store the pattern in the `data-id` and `data-name` attributes.
-This way, the script simply replaces `%index%` with the actual index.
+The crucial part is that the index needs to increase from 0 to 1 and so forth.
+To make this easy to parse in Javascript, the pattern is stored in data attributes.
+This way, the script simply replaces `%index%` with the actual index number.

 ```JS
 Put that code here